Home / Termites: From Home Wreckers to “Gold Diggers”

 by | Nov 3, 2016 | 0 comments

 Nationwide, termites cause more than $2.5 billion worth of damage to homes each year.
-Crawling up into sill plates or foundation posts from damp soil, flying into attics or crawl spaces, these relentless insects tunnel into and eat wood, leaving nothing but paper-thin layers where strong supports used to be.
-They silently wreck havoc on homes and other structures.
+Crawling up into sill plates or foundation posts from damp soil, and flying into attics or crawl spaces, these relentless insects tunnel into and eat wood, leaving nothing but paper-thin layers where strong supports used to be.
+They silently wreak havoc on homes and other structures.

 termites-eating-wood